SYDspace/sydspace.github.io/index.md

 ---
 layout: post
 title: Home
-description: Sydspace is a non-profit group supporting the developer community in Sydney, Australia.
+description: SYDspace is a non-profit group supporting the developer community in Sydney, Australia.
 home: true
 ---

 # Welcome, Sydneysiders!

-**Sydspace** is a non-profit group supporting the developer community in Sydney, Australia.
+**{{ site.title }}** is a non-profit group supporting the developer community in Sydney, Australia.

 Founded by enthusiasts from the JVM community, the focus is slightly biased, but we welcome most languages and frameworks.
-Sydspace volunteers organise community events and maintain open source projects contributed to the group.
+SYDspace volunteers organise community events and maintain open source projects contributed to the group.

 And now here's a picture of what our logo is based on, in case you were wondering.